dlr-eoc/git-dependencies/README.md

 See "git-dependencies -h":

+    git dependencies -h

-    usage: git-dependencies [-h] command
+    usage: git-dependencies [-h] command [subcommand [subcommand ...]]

     Fetch external dependencies from their git repositories and integrate them in the working tree.

     Available commands are:

         refresh:  download all dependencies.
 When dependencies have been downloaded before, their repositories will be updated from remote
         init:     alias for 'refresh'
         help:     print the help text and exit
+        status:   show the git status all dependencies.

     This tool is configured using a configuration file named 'dependencies.yml' in the root of the directory.